hayleydoherty/project/README.md

 		----------------------------------------------------------------------

 Next we were asked to create histograms of each variable and save them as png files.
 I used Matplotlib to do this.
-For each variable, I wanted to split the data into the three species groups as I believe viewing the groups separately will provide more information.
-The first line of code below generates a histogram of the data frame of the sepal length variable.
-I limited the data frame to the first 50 rows as these values are in the Iris setosa species.
-By doing this, it outputs a histogram of only the sepal lenghts of the flowers in the setosa group.
-Similarly, for the Iris- versicolor group the data frame was limited to the rows [50:100] as they contained the data relevant to this species and the final 50 rows were included in the data frame used to create the histogram for the Iris- virginica species.
+For each variable, I generated a spearate graph for each  species.
+The line of code below generates a histogram of the sepal length variable of the setosa group.

-	plt.hist(df["sepal_length"][0:50])
+	plt.hist(setosa["sepal_length"])

 I used Matplotlib to add a title and axis titles to the histograms.